Approximating the order 2 quantum Wasserstein distance using the moment-SOS hierarchy: Introduction

 On the algorithmic side, several mature numerical schemes can be used.
 Besides the classical Kantorovich framework based on linear programming \cite{kantorovich1942}, one can rely on the fluid-dynamical Benamou–Brenier formulation solved by augmented Lagrangian methods \cite{benamou2000computational}, the Sinkhorn–Cuturi entropic scheme for large-scale problems \cite{cuturi2013sinkhorn}, and a host of multiscale, stochastic, and convex-dual variants that accelerate these solvers or exploit structure in the data; see the comprehensive survey of Peyré and Cuturi \cite{peyre2019computational} for details and further references.

 Over the past decade there has been intensive efforts to generalize this theory to quantum settings where the density matrices replace the probability measures.
 A natural strategy for defining quantum analogues of optimal transport is the notion of quantum couplings, i.e., joint quantum states with fixed marginals.
+We refer to \cite{feliciangeli2023non} for a basic recent literature review.
 In analogy to the classical Monge--Kantorovich framework, this leads to defining transport costs via a cost operator $C$, where the total cost of transporting a density matrix $\rho$ to $\nu$ is given by